Financial Analyst Guide

 Visual representation of data is at the center of good financial analysis.
 It’s important to create charts and graphs that make the information easy to follow, with clear takeaways, and a feeling of confidence.
 This is an area where CFI can help, as we designed several courses that walk you through the process of building beautiful Excel outputs, step by step.
 Our advanced excel course includes lessons on building various types of charts for pitch books, research reports, or other documents.

-This part of the trifecta is absolutely critical, but often receives the least training, development or focus.
+This part of the trifecta is absolutely critical but often receives the least training, development or focus.
 It’s easy just to focus on financial modeling training, but that won’t be enough to stand out.
-The areas of soft skills that analysts need to work on are: communication, politics, and personal brand.
+The areas of soft skills that a world-class financial analyst needs to work on are: communication, politics, and personal brand.

 Oral communication is probably the least practiced and leased focused-on subset of communication but it’s very important for financial analysts.
 To rise in the ranks, you have to be able to hold your own on a conference call with a client, or with an executive, and communicating your thoughts in an effective way.
 Good communication requires confidence, awareness, and the ability to read other people.
 If you can read them, there’s hope of adjusting your approach based on the non-verbal feedback they’re giving you.